Other Sights for Artists' Projects: Big Rock Candy Mountain (2016 - 2018)

 Big Rock Candy Mountain is a project by artists Hannah Jickling and Helen Reed.
 The project took the form of a multi-year artist residency with students from Queen Alexandra Elementary School in East Vancouver.

 Through a program of workshops, printed matter, artist editions and installations, BRCM considered the school as a site of production with a variety of capacities and processes.
 The artists investigated the potential of children as collaborators and sought to challenge intellectual divisions between children and adults, and between fine art and art education.
 The project expanded traditional ideas about public art by producing a range of outcomes rather than a single finished ‘artwork’.
 For instance, one outcome of the project was a special bubble gum, designed through taste workshops by the students, and sold as an artists’ multiple.

-The project takes its name from Big Rock Candy Mountain, a folk song that describes a mythical utopia.
+The project takes its name from "The Big Rock Candy Mountains", a folk song that describes a mythical utopia.
 The artists chose this title because, as they describe it, “The Big Rock Candy Mountain is a topsy-turvy world, where adults and rationality no longer define the rules and limits of what is possible."
 Because the project chose to focus on flavor and confectionery it made ideas from art history accessible and interesting to children.
 Moreover, the project initiated a role reversal whereby children were considered the experts on candy and were consulted by the artists, rather than students being taught.
 Lucien Durey wrote of BRCM, “The project has proven that socially engaged practices can be funny and accessible while exploring new material approaches and furthering contemporary art dialogues."

 As a result of the project, Hannah Jickling and Helen Reed were joint recipients of the 2018 VIVA Award.